crowdint/styleguide-deprecated/README.markdown

 This gem add a generator to your app, to generate a controller, view, css, and route for your app

-The view contains all the common html tags, and it will take all the styles that you have code, no you can see the look of each tag.
+The view contains all the common html tags, and it will take all the styles that you have coded, now you can see the look of each tag.

 ## Installation